-I’m constantly on the lookout for different places to work from my laptop.
+I’m constantly on the lookout for different public places to work from my laptop.
 I’m the kind of worker that needs new locations and environments to be productive.
 Because of this, keeping my eye out for places I can work from is like second nature for me (this is especially true when I’m travelling + working!)

 I keep a shortlist of locations that I enjoy working from near where I live, but the following list is a collection of places that might work where you’re at!